 An evacuation order or alert is rescinded when it is determined to be safe for residents to return home.
 An evacuation order may be reinstated if a threat returns.

-Reception centres are sites (staffed by Emergency Support Services volunteers) where evacuees may be received during a disaster.
+Reception centres are sites (staffed by ESS volunteers) where evacuees may be received during a disaster.
 They may be a facility such as a recreation centre, community centre, church hall, or school—it depends on what is available in the community or what is needed.

 Reception centres should be flexible for multi-purpose use.
 Space may be used as a gathering and information centre, a staging site for volunteer disaster relief workers, a site where insurance adjusters can operate, an emergency day care centre, etc.

 Reception centres are set up in order to provide for essential needs of people affected by a disaster.